qskui1314/WebCountDownTime/README.md

 # WebCountDownTime
     A simplely website,it's is to show a countdown time from now to setted time.
+    It's written in html,css and javascript.
+---
+## update 2018-10-18 3p.m.
+   1.Create project.
+   2.Add index.html.
+   3.Test sync github project by Atom.